muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Overview.rst

 * :ref:`Engagement_Content`

+.. eventually replace with refs to the lens-level chapters

 Each chapter also contains a section for anecdotal "practical magic".
 These sections showcase how data has revealed information about courses and students, and how course teams have reacted to the information.

-On the edX Insights dashboard, each reported value has a brief description that you access by moving your cursor over the "Information" icon.
+The edX Insights dashboard includes a brief description for each reported value that you access by moving your cursor over the "Information" icon.
 The :ref:`Reference` chapter in this guide dives deeper to provide detailed descriptions of how edX computes reported values.